roldanjorge/roldanjorge_website/content/posts/2025_03_17_pilas_issue2/index.md

 -  **Sizes**: Gemma 3 comes in 4 sizes: 1B, 4B, 12B, and 27B.
 Context length, languages, and input modalities are shown in {{< figref "gemma3_1" >}}.
 -   **Architecture**: Gemma 3 uses a decoder-only transformer architecture leveraging Grouped-Query Attention [^gqa] with post-norm and pre-norm with RMSNorm [^rmsnorm] .
 Starting with a local layer, it uses a pattern of 5 local layers for every global layer.
 Gemma 3 uses a 400M vision encoder based on SigLIP encoder [^sigmoid_loss_language_image] .
 - **Pre-training**: The amount of tokens in Trillions (T) for the pre-training of versions 1B, 4B, 12B, and 27B was 2T, 4T, 12T, and 14T, respectively.
-Gemma 3 uses a SentencePiece tokenizer and leverages distillation.
+Gemma 3 also uses a SentencePiece tokenizer and leverages distillation.
 -  **Post-training**: Instruction tuning for Gemma 3 involved using knowledge distillation [^agarwal_distill] and Reinforcement Learning (RL) finetuning techniques based on BOND [^sessa_bond], WARM [^rame_warm], and WARP [^rame_warp] .